-Romney was joined by U.S. Rep. Paul Ryan, R-Janesville, on Election Day at Cousins Subs in Waukesha, where they were passing out the free sandwiches.
-The Democratic Party of Wisconsin is accusing the two Republicans of election bribery as a result.
+Romney was joined by U.S. Rep. Paul Ryan, R-Janesville, on Election Day at in Waukesha, where they were passing out the free sandwiches.
+The Democratic Party of Wisconsin is as a result.

 Democrats filed a complaint with the Government Accountability Board, the state agency that oversees elections in Wisconsin, and with the district attorney's office.
 Since the party is alleging that a crime was committed, the GAB is not looking into the case.

 shows Romney and Ryan handing out the sub sandwiches.
 Additionally, a video edited by the state Democratic Party shows Romney leading a rally and telling supporters to go vote, and “If you want another sandwich, there are more back there.”

 State law prohibits offering something valued at more than $1 in exchange for a vote.

 Democratic Party of Wisconsin Chair Mike Tate said it’s a clear-cut case of election bribery.